juusolepisto/simple_todo/README.md

 A very simple todo program.
 You can add items containing a description and date.
-You can delete the added items once added.
+You can delete the added items.